Maggie and the Ferocious Beast: Production

-The theme song for the show is "Maggie and the Ferocious Beast in Nowhere Land", which is an original theme performed by Isabella Molley.
-Maggie and the Ferocious Beast was co-produced by Nelvana Limited and with the participation of Teletoon, and directed by Jamie Whitney and Stuart Shankly.
+Maggie and the Ferocious Beast was produced by Nelvana Limited and with the participation of Teletoon, and directed by Jamie Whitney.
+Stuart Shankly entered as the director in season 3.

 The show premiered in 2000 and aired its final episode in 2002.
-The show is distributed by Nelvana Limited.

 Telecast and home media

 In Canada, the show aired on Teletoon (now known as "Cartoon Network Canada") and later Treehouse TV.
 In the U.S., prior to its Canadian premiere, the show aired on Nickelodeon as part of the preschool-aimed Nick Jr. programming block.
-On April 7, 2003, repeats were introduced and aired on Noggin, a channel co-founded by Nickelodeon.
-It continued to be aired on Noggin after its rebrand to Nick Jr. until October 30, 2010, when the show was pulled from its lineup.
-Qubo picked up the show by May 28, 2018, and aired repeats until this channel gave out all operations on February 28, 2021, due to Scripps' acquisition.
+On April 7, 2003, repeats began airing on Noggin.
+It continued to air on Noggin after its rebrand to Nick Jr. until October 30, 2010, when the show was pulled from its lineup.
+Qubo, which had been airing repeats of Marvin the Tap-Dancing Horse (another show created by the Paraskevas) on and off since its launch on January 8, 2007, picked up the show by May 28, 2018, and aired repeats until this channel gave out all operations on February 28, 2021, due to Scripps' acquisition.
 In the early 2000s, Columbia TriStar Home Entertainment released the show on VHS and DVD.
 Phase 4 Films' Kaboom!
 Entertainment in Canada and Shout!
-Factory in the U.S. released the show as well, with Vivendi Visual Entertainment handling DVD distribution for the Shout!
-Factory releases.
+Factory in the U.S. released the show as well.
 Currently, the show is available for streaming on Tubi.

 Reboot

 On March 18, 2021, it was announced that a revival was in the works.
 The 2D-animated reboot will be titled The Ferocious Beast Show and will be produced by US-based Frederator Studios.
 Production was scheduled to start in late 2021 for a 2022/2023 release.
 The show was co-created by Michael Paraskevas and his wife Maria Bruno, with Michael Hirsh as a producer.
-However as of 2025, there hasn't been any updates.
+However as of 2026, there hasn't been any updates.